kbaird/Fate-XSLT/characters/TianxiaAccelerated/evil_gm_plans.md

   when he thought he was killing the demon
 - The demon now masquerades as the Emperor, and is only a slightly worse ruler
-- **Jīng** had **Geomancer Fēng** framed for the plot and executed (since Fēng would have discovered it)
-If combined with _四天王_, maybe the Emperor's replacing has driven **Empress Wu** insane from _GURPS Banestorm_ (pg 92)
+- **Jīng** had **Geomancer Fēng** framed for the plot and executed (since Fēng would have discovered it) - consult in the Spirit World If combined with _四天王_, maybe the Emperor's replacing has driven **Empress Wu** insane from _GURPS Banestorm_ (pg 92)